reifjulian/wyoung/README.md

 ### Permutation

 By default, `wyoung` uses bootstrapping to resample the data.
-Alternatively, users can specify the `permute()` option to perform permutation-based resampling.
-As with bootstrapping, permutations can be combined with the `strata()` and `cluster()` options to account for stratified or clustered assignments (see Example 5 below).
-For more complex treatment assignment schemes, users can define a custom program to handle the assignment process via the `permuteprogram()` option (see Example 6).
+Alternatively, the `permute()` can be used to perform permutation-based resampling.
+As with bootstrapping, permutation-based resampling can incorporate stratification and clustering via the `strata()` and `cluster()` options (see Example 5 below).
+For more complex treatment assignment schemes, users can specify a custom program using the `permuteprogram()` option (see Example 6).
+In this case, the contents of `permute()` are passed as the first argument to the custom program.
+Refer to the Stata help file (`help wyoung`) for additional details.

 **Example 5.** Perform the Westfall-Young adjustment using permutation with a stratified random sample (3 hypotheses).